 2024-25 Saskatchewan budget well-received

-The Saskatchewan budget allocated $570.6 billion towards a variety of programs that support the agriculture industry; grain farmers will have access to a variety of risk management programs, including Crop Insurance and AgriStability.
+The Saskatchewan budget allocated $570.6 billion towards various programs that support the agriculture industry; grain farmers will have access to various risk management programs, including Crop Insurance and AgriStability.

-“It is a great assurance to Saskatchewan grain farmers as we plan our 2024 growing season, knowing that these programs will backstop us,” said Daryl Fransoo, Chair, Wheat Board.
+“Knowing that these programs will backstop us gives great assurance to Saskatchewan grain farmers as we plan our 2024 growing season,” said Daryl Fransoo, Chair of the Wheat Board.

 “The Saskatchewan Government understands the value that agriculture brings to our economy and hears the needs of grain farmers.
-Their stance on the carbon tax is a great step and one that the Wheat Growers supports,” closed Fransoo.
-Grain farming exports over $20 billion in agri-food products and harvesting over 31 million acres across the province.
+Their stance on the carbon tax is a great step and one that the Wheat Growers support,” closed Fransoo.
+Grain farming exports over $20 billion in agri-food products and harvests over 31 million acres across the province.

 The budget’s focus on the Ministry of Agriculture, with historic investments, is seen as a significant win.
 Projects like the Lake Diefenbaker Irrigation Project, highlighted for its potential to revolutionize farming practices, received a notable $20 million investment.